 AI as Emergency Fall Detectors

 Another notable AI-powered device is Xandar Kardian.
-Tech writer Aliza Vigderman of Security Baron’s post on Xandar Kardian describes it as “a new smart home monitoring device intended for seniors” that has an easy-to-use personal emergency response system.
+Tech writer Aliza Vigderman of Security Baron’s post (of February 4, 2019) on Xandar Kardian describes it as “a new smart home monitoring device intended for seniors” that has an easy-to-use personal emergency response system.

 In the event of a fall or any type of accident, seniors can get help with either a push of a button, an Amazon Alexa voice command, or a gesture.
 From there, the system will notify one of the maximum nine registered caretakers through a voice or a push notification, with an optional 911 emergency call if no one responds.